Plants evolving in isolation

 New Zealand broke away from the supercontinent Gondwana around 85 million years ago.
 Some native plants are ancient survivors from Gondwana.
 Many other plants have arrived by dispersal over the ocean since then, but once they arrived they too were isolated.

 The long isolation has seen the evolution of diverse plants, many of them endemic to New Zealand (found nowhere else).
 They contain a wide range of natural chemicals, many with previously unknown ‘skeletons’ – the frameworks of carbon atoms from which the molecules are built.

 The first chemist to study New Zealand’s native plants was William Skey, starting in the 1860s.
-Then, in the early 1900s, a fruitful partnership grew between Thomas Easterfield, first professor of chemistry at Victoria College (now Victoria University), and Bernard Aston, first chemist at the Department of Agriculture and a competent botanist.
+Then, in the early 1900s, a fruitful partnership grew between Thomas Easterfield, first professor of chemistry at Victoria College (now Victoria University of Wellington), and Bernard Aston, first chemist at the Department of Agriculture and a competent botanist.
 In 1900 they isolated the chemical tutin from the tutu tree (Coriaria arborea).

 Like explorers, those who discover new molecular ‘skeletons’ (structures of chemicals) have naming rights.
 Scientist Denis Lauren, working with Ted Corbett at the University of Otago, found that the leaves of the rimu tree contain a chemical with a unique structure – four rings sharing a central carbon atom.
 His colleagues succeeded in getting it named laurenene.
 It has subsequently also been found in some tōtara species.

 The 20 endemic conifer species were obvious and rewarding targets for these chemical explorers, and those who came later.
 These trees and shrubs contain several natural chemicals that were found first (and sometimes only) in New Zealand.

 Chemicals from plants